dorota-testing/laravel-protected-api/README.md

 ## Installation
 You need composer installed for this, and php either globally on your system or on local server such as xampp.
-Clone or download this repo on your machine (in place where php runs).
+Clone or download this repo on your machine (to a place where php runs).
 In terminal navigate to project folder and run:
 ```
   composer install
 ```